What are Energy Analytics?

 The simplistic approach to energy cost reduction focuses on basic energy efficiency, limited demand reduction techniques and projects.
-This is usually a good place to start, however complex energy environments working off complicated tariff rate structures require a more sophisticated approach.
+However complex energy environments with complicated tariff rate structures require a more sophisticated approach.

 Many energy cost reduction efforts fail because they neglect to take into account 2 crucial factors:

 - Energy use and generation must support the business and scale as business conditions change; and,

 - Energy cost reduction is not necessarily directly related to energy usage reduction.

 The second point is not always obvious and often requires explanation.
 Business and operating conditions don’t offer a lot of flexibility.
 Depending on tariff rates, reducing load may not save money and shifting load to the wrong time can be expensive.
 But, energy analytics can help chart a path.

 Energy Analytics Approach